-Paul Greenhaff is a member of the Division of Physiology, Pharmacology and Neuroscience at the University of Nottingham (UoN), deputy director of the Medical Research Council (MRC)/Arthritis Research UK (ARUK) Centre for Musculoskeletal Ageing Research, and an active member of the ARUK Centre for Sport, Exercise and Osteoarthritis.
-Paul is also the metabolism stand lead for the Musculoskeletal Disease theme of the Nottingham NIHR BRC, heads the Research Priority Area in Musculoskeletal Health in Ageing and Wellbeing at the University of Nottingham, and is a board member of the National Centre for Sport and Exercise Medicine-East Midlands.
+Paul Greenhaff is a member of the Division of Physiology, Pharmacology and Neuroscience at the University of Nottingham (UoN), deputy director of the Medical Research Council (MRC)-Versus Arthritis Centre for Musculoskeletal Ageing Research, and an active member of the Centre for Sport, Exercise and Osteoarthritis Research Versus Arthritis.
+Paul is also the metabolism stand lead for the Musculoskeletal Disease theme of the Nottingham NIHR BRC, and a board member of the National Centre for Sport and Exercise Medicine-East Midlands.

-Paul has an international research reputation centred on the loss of muscle mass and the dysregulation of metabolism in immobilisation, inflammation, ageing and disease, and strategies (including exercise, nutrition and pharmacological interventions) to offset these effects.
-He has published >160 original full (non-review) scientific papers (H-index: 49), numerous review articles and book chapters, and is a past recipient of the Scientific Achievement Award of the Society for Guanidino Compounds in Biology and Medicine.
+Paul's research interests are centred on the loss of muscle mass and the dysregulation of muscle metabolism in ageing, immobilisation, acute trauma and inflammation and chronic disease, and strategies (including exercise, nutrition and pharmacological interventions) to offset these negative and pathophysiological effects.
+He has published >170 peer-reviewed publications to date (H-index = 71, total citations 19,751 (Google Scholar), and numerous review articles and book chapters.
+He is also a named inventor on musculoskeletal related patents filed by the University of Nottingham.

-Paul has served as a core member of BBSRC Research Committee A, and on the editorial board of a number of international physiology research journals (current editorial board membersip: Acta Physiologica, The Journal of Physiology and the Scandinavian Journal of Medicine and Science in Sports, and of the Scientific Board of the European College of Sports Science).
-Paul's research leadership is exemplified by having supervised 27 PhD students to completion (1991-present; the majority of whom are employed in academic, industry, government, and NHS research organisations), and maintaining continuous research funding for 25 years from government, charities and industry.
-He is a named inventor on several musculoskeletal related patents filed by UoN, and has been hired as an industry consultant on many occasions (sport and clinical nutrition, and exercise).
+Paul has served as a core member of BBSRC Research Committee A, and on the editorial board of a number of international physiology research journals (current editorial board membership: Acta Physiologica, The Journal of Physiology and the Scandinavian Journal of Medicine and Science in Sports, and of the Scientific Board of the European College of Sports Science).
+Paul's research leadership is exemplified by having supervised >30 PhD students to completion (1991-present; the majority of whom are employed in academic, industry, government, and NHS research organisations), and maintaining continuous research funding for 30 years from government, charities and industry.

 Skeletal muscle mass regulation and muscle fuel metabolism.